14 Things Your Neighbors Will Never Tell You

 Even if you consider your neighbors your friends, there are some things they will simply never tell you.
 These 14 phrases are at the top of the list.

 We Don’t Put Our Garbage Out On Time

 No one wants to look outside their window or go for a leisurely walk down the street and see piles of trash stacked up.
 Your trash bin doesn’t have to be an eyesore.
 Check out these genius trash bin disguises.

 We Leave Our Holiday Decorations Up Year-Round

-You pay for your Wi-Fi service, and so should everyone else, right?
-Don’t let your cheapskate neighbors use your Wi-Fi for free by ensuring your service is password protected.
-And be sure to create a strong password; in other words, don’t use your name or address.
-Plus: Learn how to make Wi-Fi faster in your home.
+You pay for your WiFi service, and so should everyone else, right?
+Don’t let your cheapskate neighbors poach your WiFi for free.
+Ensure your service is password-protected, and create a strong password that can’t easily be guessed.
+(Hint: Don’t use your name or address.)
+Plus, here’s how to make WiFi faster in your home.

 We Have Horrible Taste